Ten Amazing Facts About Barnacles (That Sailors Should Know).

 - There are over 1400 species of barnacles around the world.
 Classed as a crustacean they are related to crabs and lobsters.
 The barnacle that commonly inhabits the bottom of yachts is the acorn barnacle.

 - Barnacles have a life expectancy of between 8 and 20 years.
-Their main predators are the whelk and of course the pressure washer!
+Their main predators are the whelk and, of course, the pressure washer!

 - Barnacles do grow the more they eat.
 It is not known how they enlarge their shell.
 Most probably they use a chemical to dissolve the inner layers whilst new layers are added to the outer shell.